fabueida/PouchCell-Inspecter/Readme.md

 ⸻

-🔋 Pouch Cell Inspector
+Pouch Cell Inspector

-The battery pouch cells identifier application  is a cutting edge tool that uses machine-learning–powered computer vision to detect bulging lithium-ion pouch cells using only an iPhone camera.
+The Battery Pouch Cells identifier application is a cutting edge tool that uses machine-learning–powered computer vision to detect bulging lithium-ion pouch cells using only an iPhone camera.

 Built with Swift, SwiftUI, Vision, and CoreML, the app delivers a fast, reliable, and fully on-device battery safety inspection tool designed for:
-	•	🔧 Technicians
+	•	Technicians
-	•	🧪 Engineers & researchers
+	•	Engineers and researchers
-	•	🏭 Lab and industrial environments
+	•	Lab and industrial environments
-	•	📱 Field inspections
+	•	Field inspections

 The system emphasizes accuracy, accessibility, privacy, and real-world usability, enabling safe and consistent inspections without specialized hardware.

+A key design goal is inclusive use: the app is built with visually impaired  users in mind and supports a fully accessible workflow using VoiceOver, spoken feedback, and haptics.

 ⸻

-🎯 Project Purpose
+Project Purpose

 Lithium-ion pouch cells may bulge due to gas buildup, aging, overcharging, or internal failure.
 Swelling is an early warning sign of potential battery hazards.